Jollywatt/typst-fletcher/manual.typ

 #align(center)[
 	#text(2em, strong(`arrow-diagrams`))

-	A Typst package for drawing diagrams with arrows.
+	A Typst package for drawing diagrams with arrows,\ built on top of link("CeTZ.
 ]

 #v(1fr)